Foggy Bottom: Education

 George Washington University (GWU) is located in Foggy Bottom.

-Public schools are part of the District of Columbia Public Schools (DCPS) system.
+Public schools in Foggy Bottom are part of the District of Columbia Public Schools (DCPS) system.
 The neighborhood elementary and middle school located in Foggy Bottom is School Without Walls at Francis-Stevens.
 Residents are zoned for Cardozo Education Campus for high school.
 DCPS also operates School Without Walls, a magnet high school, on the GWU campus.